mhinze/SolutionScripts/readme.md

 It looks in that directory for ps1 files.
 If any exist, it [dot sources](http://technet.microsoft.com/en-us/library/ee176949.aspx#ECAA) them.

 It also looks for psm1 files (modules).
-If any exist, init will [import](http://technet.microsoft.com/en-us/library/dd819454.aspx) them.
+If any exist, init will [import](http://technet.microsoft.com/en-us/library/dd819454.aspx) them. (this is prefered way over ps1 files - [example](http://stackoverflow.com/a/6040725))

 What else?---